ethan-ck/Alexandria/Networking/Chapter 4 Lab Notes.md

 - Add a  DHCP Server on another Subnet
 	- Rouge = Unauthorized
 	- Wizards = A series of dialogue boxes that

+- Configure DNS Addresses
+	- There are zones, and there are records in those zones
+	- DNS
+		- A matchup of the Domain name and Ip address
+	- Host A record
+		- (Pointer record)
+	-